top of page

 4. Dinner and a Movie (In)

-Whether it is dinner for two or lunch for one, treat yourself and/or your lover to your favourite take-away.
-Use disposable plates and cutlery too so that no-one has to deal with dirty dishes afterwards!
+Whether it is dinner for two or lunch for one, treat yourself and/or your bae to your favourite take-away.
+Use disposable plates and cutlery too so that no-one has to think about dirty dishes afterwards!

 5. Cook Together